African All Stars Transfer News and Rumours: Leicester City forward Ghezzal close to Besiktas move | Goal.com

 Premier League giants Arsenal have made a late move to secure the signature of Thomas Partey from La Liga club Atletico Madrid, according to Sky Sports.

-Manager Mikel Arteta is looking to strengthen his side for the 2020-21 campaign as he aims to compete favourably for the Premier League title.
+Manager Mikel Arteta is looking to strengthen his side for the 2020-21 campaign as he aims to continue his Gunners rebuild.